simope/ebankAPI/README.md

 ## Testing
-To test, use a terminal to launch the the back-end with:

-    uvicorn main:app --reload

-On another terminal window, launch the automated tests with:
+Open the terminal, change directory to the root of the project and launch the tests with:

     pytest -v